cdepillabout/pretty-simple/README.md

 Other pretty-printing packages have some combination of these defects:

-- Doesn't provide any options for printing in color.
+- No options for printing in color.
-- Doesn't provide any options for changing the amount of indentation for nested data types.
+- No options for changing the amount of indentation
 - Requires every data type to be an instance of some special typeclass (instead of just `Show`).
 - Requires all `Show` instances to output valid Haskell code.